 Microsoft Windows is the most popular business operating system.
 Because it's used widely, your employees may require little training to get to grips with it.

-Other alternatives include Linux and Google's Chrome OS, which is free and available on a wide range of devices.
+An alternative is Google's Chrome OS, which is free and available on a wide range of devices.
 These are powerful operating systems which have yet to gain a significant foothold in the business market.

 Mobile devices like smartphones and tablets have operating systems too.
 But although some tablet computers do run Windows, mobile devices generally use different operating systems to your desktop and laptop computers, such as iOS and Android.

 Office suite software